ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog ==
+= 4.17.2 =
+* 21.10.2014
+* Notice: "Undefined property: Ure_Lib::$pro in .../class-user-role-editor.php on line 550" was fixed.
+* Settings help screen text was updated.
+* Russian translation was updated.
+* Hungarian translation was updated.
+Thanks to Németh Balázs.
+* French and Turkish translation are updated.
+Thanks to [Transifex](https://www.transifex.com) translation team.

 = 4.17.1 =
 * 01.10.2014
 * Bug fix for the PHP Fatal error: Call to undefined function is_plugin_active_for_network().
 It may take place under multisite only,